shohoku11wrj/shohoku11wrj.github.com/_posts/Technology/2014-09-09-algorithm-binary-tree-to-linked-list.md

 The signature of recursion with return value is `TreeNode flatten(TreeNode root) { ... /* recursion */ ... }`.

 The tricky part is we are attempting to use this single one recursion to impelment the entire flatten function.
 So we need to reture the head of Linked List.
 It will be relatively easier for preorder.
-But harder for the other two orders.
+But harder for the other two types.

 ### Inorder